 Embark on a dynamic learning curve with a forward-thinking organisation.

 At the Royal Borough of Kensington and Chelsea, we work collaboratively to help our local residents achieve a great quality of life.
 From housing to healthcare, we collectively strive to adopt the most relevant and cutting-edge approaches to dealing with every person and every situation.
 But in order to support our community to the best of our abilities, it is essential that our colleagues have developed the right skills and knowledge in order to fulfil their roles.
 And that's where you come in.
-Join us as our apprentice, and you will have the chance to develop your expertise in the learning and development arena, ultimately resulting in two qualifications:
+Join us as our apprentice, and you will have the chance to develop your expertise in the learning and development arena, helping colleagues to gain the skills they need, ultimately resulting in two qualifications:

 - Level 3 Learning and Development Practitioner Apprenticeship qualification